duyifei1999/COMP90024-Assignment2/README.md

 sudo ./nectar.sh
 ```
 ### Deploy services
-Change the key-file name to your own key in one_click_deployment.sh
+Change the key-file name to your own key in 'one_click_deployment.sh' file

 ```
 sudo ./one_click_deployment.sh